🙏 Temple Guide

 Accommodation Near Shirdi Temple

 Shirdi offers extensive accommodation options ranging from free Sansthan lodging to luxury hotels.
 All major hotels are within 500m-2km walking distance from temple.
+If you prefer a same-day pilgrimage instead, our Shirdi to Pune cab service can bring you back comfortably the same evening.
 Here's a comprehensive breakdown:

 Category Price Range (per night) Details